🛴 Do You Need a License for an Electric Scooter? (2025 Global Guide)

 United States & Canada

-- No License Needed: 41 states including California, Texas, and Florida for scooters <20 mph.
+- No License Needed: 41 states including California, Texas, and Florida for scooters under 20 mph.

 - Special Permits: New York (DMV-issued “Micro Mobility Permit”), Quebec (SAAQ certificate).